rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

   p_out <- mean(Assay < 98 | Assay > 102)
   ```
   With large simulated samples (e.g., 100,000), this estimate is already very precise.
-  In this context, additional binomial confidence intervals are usually not required.
+  **Binomial confidence intervals** are not required here, because the probability is derived directly from the model.

 - **Case 2: Real experimental data (non-simulated)**
-  When we analyze *actual samples* from production or laboratory experiments, the number of OOS results is a discrete count out of n units tested.
+  When analyzing actual samples from production or laboratory experiments, the number of OOS results is a discrete count out of n units tested.
   This situation follows a **Binomial(n, p)** model, where each unit is either in-spec or OOS.
   In this case, confidence intervals for the true OOS probability p are essential, and can be computed with:
   - **Clopper–Pearson exact interval** (conservative, guarantees at least 95% coverage).
   - **Wilson (score) interval** (less conservative and widely recommended).
   - `prop.test()` **in R**, which implements the Wilson score-based CI by default.

 Example:
 ```r